-Our reservation staff are available between Monday to Friday between 8.00am and 5.30pm and Saturdays between 8.00am and 10.00am Australian Eastern Standard Time.
+Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Started by a fisherman-entrepreneur with a passion for life at sea, the original Coral Princess, a converted ‘Fairmile’ submarine chaser was commissioned in 1983.

 The company has always been based in Queensland, in the tropical north of Australia.
 Moving from Townsville in 2002 to its current base in Cairns, the gateway to the Great Barrier Reef, the company pioneered small ship expedition style cruising in the Kimberley, the Islands of the South Pacific and Papua New Guinea.
 Coral Expeditions remains the only major operator of extended small ship cruises on the Great Barrier Reef.

 Many of the additions and developments during this period were innovative for the industry, including the use of interpretive guides and the build and launch of Coral Discoverer (formerly Oceanic Discoverer) in 2005 – a landmark vessel with global ocean capabilities built to very high standards in Australia.
 The Coral Discoverer remains the only Australian-flagged passenger vessel operating unrestricted international voyages.